The History of Sexuality, 9780141037646

 Summary

-Michel Foucault’s The Will to Knowledge kicks off his influential trilogy on the history of sexuality.
-He argues that the West’s intense focus on sex suggests we’re not becoming more liberated.
-Instead, we’re building a “science of sexuality” that dissects desire rather than expanding pleasure.
-This book is a brilliant and controversial work from a truly groundbreaking intellectual.
+Michel Foucault’s The Will to Knowledge is the first part of his influential trilogy of books on the history of sexuality.
+He argues that the recent explosion of discussion about sex in the West means that, far from being liberated, we are in the process of making a science of sexuality that is devoted to the analysis of desire rather than the increase of pleasure.
+This is a brilliant polemic from a groundbreaking radical intellectual.

 Book Details